Political Security Organization (Yemen): History

 The PSO was established in Presidential Decree No. 121 in 1992, merging the intelligence agencies of the North and South governments two years after the unification of Yemen.
-The PSO was repordelty involved in the recruitment of Yemeni returnees from the Soviet–Afghan War for government usage against southern separatists in the Yemeni civil war of 1994.
+The PSO was reportedly involved in the recruitment of Yemeni returnees from the Soviet–Afghan War for government usage against southern separatists in the Yemeni civil war of 1994.
 Major General Ali Mohsen al-Ahmar facilitated the enlistment of many Islamists associated with the Islah party due to their hostility to the socialists in the south.

 The PSO began being involved in countering the presence of al-Qaeda in Yemen after the USS Cole bombing in October 2000.
 The United States cooperated with the PSO in the investigation into the bombing, though this collaboration was put into jeopardy in 2001 when PSO officer Abdul Salam al-Hilah was discovered to be a member of al-Qaeda, and was subsequently captured and detained at Guantanamo Bay.
 The PSO came under further scrutiny in February 2006 when 23 members of al-Qaeda escaped from a PSO detention center and later organized the revival of the group in Yemen.
-The espace was widely presumed to be an inside job in some part facilitated by members of the PSO.
+The escape was widely presumed to be an inside job in some part facilitated by members of the PSO.

 In response to American reluctance to working with the PSO thereafter, President Ali Abdullah Saleh created the National Security Bureau in 2002 with US support and financing.
 While the PSO and the NSB cooperated at times, they mostly operated independently and engaged in a power struggle within the Yemeni government.
 President Saleh likely created the NSB, which was headed by his brother Colonel Ammar Mohammed Abdullah Saleh, in reaction to the heavy presence of jihadists within the PSO which may have jeopardized his rule.
 After the 2006 prison escape, the status of the NSB was significantly boosted, with the most qualified officers to it rather than the PSO and foreign governments preferring to work with it in countering al-Qaeda.
 While the NSB was originally meant to replace the PSO, Ali Mohsen al-Ahmar worked against its phasing out, leading to the coexistence of the two.

 In March 2014, as a part of President Abdrabbuh Mansur Hadi's government reshuffle, the PSO's longtime director Ghaleb al-Qamesh was dismissed in place for Jalal al-Rowaishan.
 Rowaishan was later replaced by Hamoud al-Sofi in November 2014.
 Abdu al-Hudhaifi was announced to be the new PSO chief during Hadi's controversial December 2015 cabinet reshuffle.